 Complaints and compliments

 Manx Care encourages comments and suggestions about its respective functions, duties and responsibilities.
-Like complaints, these can help shape and improve the design and delivery of health and social care services on the Island.
+Like complaints, this feedback can help shape and improve the design and delivery of health and social care services on the Island.
 Compliments are also very much welcomed, as knowing what works well is as important as putting things right when they go wrong.

 Who can complain?

-|Care, Quality and Safety Team
+Care Quality and Safety Team

 Isle of Man

 Telephone: +44 1624 650500